 "In the 2016 Charles Schepens Lecture, I will explore the various management options for vitreoretinal traction (VMT) disorders.
-Today's options include techniques and drugs that may offer better nonsurgical options.
+Today's options include pars plana vitrectomy, pneumatic vitreolysis, enzymatic vitreolysis, and observation.
+I will present updates on each of these treatments and will review newer techniques and drugs that may offer better nonsurgical options.
 The final management decision should be individualized for each patient depending on the risk/benefit/cost ratio of each option.
 Analysis of outcomes data from ongoing clinical trials and future research will add to our ability to make the best decisions for our VMT patients."